ilyasotkov/learning-kubernetes/ingress/ingress-nginx-1/README.md

 An ingress can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.

+> SSL termination refers to the process that occurs at the server end of an SSL connection, where the traffic transitions between encrypted and unencrypted forms.

 ## Examples of ingress resources

 <https://kubernetes.io/docs/api-reference/v1.8/#ingress-v1beta1-extensions>